Periductal infiltrating cholangiocarcinoma

-Biliary ducts dilatation with regions of thickening of the periductal parenchyma is seen at left hepatic lobe.
-Atrophic changes also is seen at the same lobe.
+Biliary ducts dilatation with regions of thickening of the periductal parenchyma is seen at the left hepatic lobe.
+Atrophic changes also are seen at the same lobe.
 There are stranding at perihepatic and peripancreatic fat and porta hepatis lymphadenopathy.
 Left adrenal enhanced heterogeneous and seems to be nodular.

-Local bile ducts dilatation with enhanced regions of thickening of the periductal parenchyma and atrophic changes at the same lobe of the liver in a 54 Y/O patient with jaundice and recent weight loss.
-This findings are consistent with periductal infiltrating cholangiocarcinoma (histologically proven).
+Local bile ducts dilatation with enhanced regions of thickening of the periductal parenchyma and atrophic changes at the same lobe of the liver in a 55 Y/O patient with jaundice and recent weight loss.
+These findings are consistent with periductal infiltrating cholangiocarcinoma (histologically proven).